devsacti/ITservice/README.md

 # Approaching to Web service Application on Network

+I think WEB-APP can be figuratively 'Electric Vending machine'

+waiting for clients that canbe human(or other calls of web service)

-client like chrome calls the WEB-APP(Web service Application) by url
+client like chrome human using calls the WEB-APP(Web service Application) by url

 ## URL
 (ex)www.google.com